-Prof. Dr. Torsten Schmidt, torsten.schmidt@uni-due.de
+PD Dr. Ursula Telgheder, ursula.telgheder@uni-due.de

 At the beginning of each summer term, a list with potential topics for the Practical Analytical Chemistry is distributed to all Master students of 2nd term in Chemistry or Water Science and an information session will be held (separately announced).